nicolas-levi-valensi/posture_control/README.md

 Existing classes are present in [Assets/datasets_records](Assets/datasets_records).

-*.csv files are not necessary for the controller as the model is pretrained but the labels corresponding to the model output have to be corresponding.
+The *.csv files are not necessary for the controller as the model is pretrained but the labels corresponding to the model output have to be corresponding.
 The model output is trained with the *.csv files sorted alphabetically.